 - The following table provides information about the different health plans' payment ceilings.

-- These numbers change from time to time and it is recommended to verify the most up-to-date information with the health plans.
+- These numbers change from time to time and it is recommended to verify the most up-to-date information on the "Kol HaBriut" website and with the health plans.

 |Health Plan||Payment Ceiling||Payment Ceiling for Old Age Pension Income Supplement Recipients|

-A diabetes patient (who has been recognized as chronically ill) is insured by Clalit, where the monthly payment ceiling is 311 NIS (934 NIS/quarter).
 In July she spent 300 NIS on medications and the same amount in August.
-In September, in addition to her regular medications, she also purchased medicine for an ear infection and syringes, such that the sum of her purchases totaled 360 NIS.According to a quarterly calculation, her purchases amounted to 960 NIS, but she was only charged up to the payment ceiling (934 NIS) by her health plan.
+In September, in addition to her regular medications, she also purchased medicine for an ear infection and syringes, such that the sum of her purchases totaled 360 NIS.According to a quarterly calculation, her purchases amounted to 960 NIS, but she was only charged up to the payment ceiling (951 NIS) by her health plan.

 How to Claim It?

 - According to Ministry of Health directives, the health plans are responsible for identifying and following up with the chronically ill so that the ceiling is calculated for them automatically.

 - It is recommended for chronically ill patients to verify that they are recognized as such in their health plan's records.
 If not, they must contact their attending physician to receive confirmation.

 - Sometimes the payment ceiling goes into effect automatically at the time of payment, while sometimes the patient receives a reimbursement at the end of each quarter. (see the example Explanation for Maccabi Members on their website)